 Recently, New Delhi Television (NDTV) ran a series of experimental scenes on colour prejudice in India.
 Tactfully, Prannoy Roy chose to produce scenes where employers rejected dark-skinned applicants for job interviews conducted in crowded restaurants.
 “You are not good enough for jobs that need personal appearance.
 With the colour of your skin, we can only give you a back-office job at best,” was the tenor of the argument of the employers while the applicants pleaded that the colour of the skin hand nothing to do with the job – they were skilled, they had the qualification and experience.
 The supposed employers wouldn’t relent.
 Many of those who heard the loud arguments, not realizing that it was a put-on show, came to the rescue of the dark-skinned interviewees.
 Nobody pointed out that the biggest front office salesmen of all – the Ambani brothers – are dark skinned.
 If Prannoy Roy had chosen to produce scenes where black girls were being rejected in marriage negotiations (a common occurrence in India), I doubt whether the dark girls would have found any backers among the other visitors in the restaurant.

-My son used to say that had African colonised India in the first place, we would be applying boot polish on our faces and white cream on our shoes.
-Ridiculous as that suggestion may sound, I believe it was logical.
+My son used to say that had Africans colonised India in the first place, we would be applying boot polish on our faces and white cream on our shoes.
+Funny as that suggestion may sound, I believe it was logical.
 May be history erred when white skins stole a march over the blacks.
 Indian Gods are black;, Draupati, the ideal Mahabharat heroine described as exquisitely beautiful and desired by all the kings of the world was black (‘Krishna’), so was Arjuna, the prime hero of the story of Mahabharata.
 When Krishna, the God-incarnation and Arjuna, the sun of God Indra walked together, wrote the poet, they looked like two black mountains moving in the bright sun.
-However, our Lord and Masters for several hundred years – including Turkish-Mongolian Mughals -were light skinned.
+However, our Lord and Masters for several hundred years – including Turkish-Mongolian Mughals – and Dutch-Portugese-British were light skinned.
 Thus, darker colour became symbols for the inferior, the subjugated, the lowest in the social rung.